 The official MSc schedule can be found online at https://www.physics.nat.fau.eu/studium/msc-physics/

-Curricular activities for IMPRS Master students also consist of three obligatory parts (see "IMPRS Curricula - MSc students") besides the regular course curriculum that has to be fulfilled at FAU.
+Curricular activities for IMPRS Master students consist of three obligatory parts (see "IMPRS Curricula - Master students") besides the regular course curriculum that has to be fulfilled at FAU.

 The 2017 Master's degree programme information sheet can be found here.

-For admission to the Master's degree programme in Physics, applicants must have completed a Bachelor's degree in Physics or equivalent with excellent grades.
+For admission to the Master's degree programme in Physics, applicants must have completed a Bachelor's degree in Physics with excellent grades.
 Additionally, adequate proficiency in English is required.
-A more detailed outline of the requirements for admission is given later in the text or on the welcome page of our online application programme.

 Please note: Your personal data will be stored only for application purposes.
 According to the German privacy law all data of unsuccessful applicants will be deleted after completion of the selection procedure.

-- Shortlisted candidates living close by will be invited to Erlangen for a personal interview (travel expenses will be reimbursed by the IMPRS)
+- Candidates living close by will be invited to Erlangen for a personal interview (travel expenses will be reimbursed by the IMPRS)

 - Candidates living far away will be interviewed via video conferencing (e.g. Skype)